-Tradition Energy’s Bob Wooten is Ready to Help YEC Members Reduce Energy Costs
+Tradition Energy’s Bob Wooten Helps YEC Members Reduce Energy Costs

 According to Wooten, Tradition is one of the top three wholesale energy brokerage firms in the world.
 Like any commodities broker, the company brings buyers and sellers together to find the best possible price.
 “It's what you would call strategy on the supply side of the energy,” Wooten says.
 “It’s looking at what companies spend, what utility serves them for electricity and natural gas, and then looking at strategies that can control and reduce those costs if possible.”